-As a league or club leader, you want to do all you can for your young athletes.
-But funds can be tight.
 The good news is that you don’t have to fund your organization with just player registration fees.
-With a little research, you can uncover companies that sponsor youth sports to support your teams.
+You can uncover companies that sponsor youth sports to support your teams with little research.

 Every dollar you save can help keep registration and equipment fees down, which can help more kids access sports programs, and improve the overall youth sports experience in your community.